 Please note that the first thing I did was public administration coaching and later on supplemented it with the above mentioned books.
 For some of the chapters like financial administration and Management, Pavan Sir snotes were good in bringing about clarity in those topics.
 I took coaching from Vajiram & Ravi.
 In this attempt, I read Pavan Sir s notes in particular and revised them.
 Considering the type of questions being asked in the last few years, the most important thing is to understand the question properly and write the answers in a very simple language.

-Few suggestions to maximize your score in Public Administration (Paper I):
+Tips to improve score in Public Administration Paper I

 - More focus should be on understanding the topic in a simple manner.
 There is no point in reading myriad books as it would create unnecessary burden and result in a huge wastage of time.
 Basic book like Mohit Bhattacharya are good for revision.